 Now the F3x.

 Already looking like a worn in bag (probably why newer Domke bags don't seem to take with me, as they look too new compared to the F2), the rugged wear olive F3x is a darker, less military surplus and smoother looking fabric than the regular canvas version.
+It is also much lighter in weight.

 The F3x only has one front clip*, making it easier to access quickly.